 |Premium Economy||67,500 miles|

-In 2020, Aeroplan overhauled their program which included the phasing out of what was previously hefty fuel surcharges on some of their partner flights.
-The other changes were a mixed back including some scenarios where awards would become more expensive and some less.
-On balance though, for trips to Israel, the change was generally positive.
+In 2020, Aeroplan overhauled its program, which included the phasing out of previously hefty fuel surcharges on some of its partner flights.
+The other changes were a mixed back, including some scenarios where awards would become more expensive and some less.
+On balance, though, for trips to Israel, the change was generally positive.

-In the image below, you can see the standard redemption for a one way is 40k plus approximately $50 in taxes.
-The flights clocking in at 38.9k are not standard rates but are actually because Aeroplan was running a sale on some flights at the time when we ran our search.
+In the image below, you can see the standard redemption for a one-way is 40k plus approximately $50 in taxes.
+The flights clocking in at 38.9k are not standard rates but are actually because Aeroplan was running a sale on some flights when we ran our search.